The David Lee Roth Band: DLR Band

 DLR Band is Roth's fifth studio album the sole album credited to the David Lee Roth Band as a whole.
 It was recorded and mixed in ten days, a technique Roth had not utilized since 1979's Van Halen II.
-John Lowery (aka John 5) and Mike Hartman played guitar on the record.
+John Lowery (a.k.a.
+John 5) and Mike Hartman played guitar on the record.
 Hartman actually performed double duty for the record, performing bass guitar under the "B'ourbon Bob" pseudonym.

 DLR Band met with favorable reviews upon release, especially in comparison to his previous two solo efforts (1991's A Li'l Ain't Enough and 1994's Your Filthy Little Mouth).
 However, with little promotion and limited distribution from his own smaller label, the album failed to make a significant mark commercially.
 Further hurting the album's sales was Roth's inexplicable reluctance to embark on a support tour.
 In fact, Roth did not hit the road to promote the album until several months into 1999, often in sporadic increments.
 To add further confusion as to Roth's motives for the album's promotion, little to no material from DLR Band was performed in concert.

 Both John Lowery and Mike Hartman failed to join Roth's band for the DLR Band support tour, leaving Roth to find yet another guitarist.
 The singer chose Bart Walsh, a Los Angeles, CA player who had previously performed as a part of the Van Halen tribute band, The Atomic Punks.
 The setlists on the DLR Band tour relied heavily on Van Halen material, with some older solo cuts and various covers sprinkled in.

 Two tracks from DLR Band, "Indeedido" and "King of the Hill," would later appear on Mike Hartman's solo release, Black Glue, as "Southern Romp" and "Stomp," respectively.
 Penned by Hartman, both tracks would be remixed and made instrumental for Hartman's release.